mthadley/mthadley.github.io/_posts/2014-11-19-elevator-musc.md

 will use less system resources since you don't need fire up your web browser or open up another tab, but most importantly, it gives you __unlimited song skips__ with __no ads__, without needing to pay for Pandora's premium service.
-In addition, all of the pandora features you would expect are still available here (thumb up songs, channel creation), and I can't recommend it enough to any Pandora user.
+In addition, all of the Pandora features you would expect are still available here (thumb up songs, channel creation), and I can't recommend it enough to any Pandora user.